caloni/journal/journal.md

 Mas tudo isso é fake, o que é muito curioso.
 O roteiro enlatado é assinado por dois nomes com experiência.
 Luiz Bolognesi dirige e escreve o totalmente excelente "Uma História de Amor e Fúria".
 Fabio Meira faz o mesmo com "As Duas Irenes", um trabalho não-comercial que pede o apuro das sutilezas.
 E nenhum dos dois está pronto para tratar desta história em suas entrelinhas ou foram podados pela produção, pois a construção das cenas convence. É o miolo que nunca embala.

-# The Dogmatic, The Academic, The Sceptic
+# The Dogmatic, The Academic, The Sceptic (Stoic Six Pack 4 - The Sceptics)
-2023-09-22 philosophy quotes
+2023-09-22 quotes

-It is probable that those who seek after anything whatever, will either find it as they continue the search, will deny that it can be found and confess it to be out of reach, or will go on seeking it.
-It appears therefore, reasonable to conclude that the three principal kinds of philosophy are the Dogmatic, the Academic, and the Sceptic.
-Stoic Six Pack 4 - The Sceptics.
+"It is probable that those who seek after anything whatever, will either find it as they continue the search, will deny that it can be found and confess it to be out of reach, or will go on seeking it.
+It appears therefore, reasonable to conclude that the three principal kinds of philosophy are the Dogmatic, the Academic, and the Sceptic."

 # Bill & Ted: Uma Aventura Fantástica
 2023-09-23 movies